Here is a itinerary for a weekend in Jaipur!

 With its vast land, comes various things to do.
 Luckily for us, my roommate had a long-time friend who resided in this bustling city.
 Within a weekend, we were able to see the main attractions.

 True to its name, Jaipur’s old city is painted in various shades of pink- from pale baby pinks to deep purple burgundies.
-The architecture within the 7 Darwazas/gates seem to take on a life of its own.
-Inline with Rajasthan’s lavish history, buildings within the walled city, no matter how imperfect, all have a special flavor to it.
+The architecture within the 7 Darwazas/gates seems to take on a life of its own.
+Inline with Rajasthan’s rich history, buildings within the walled city, no matter how imperfect, all have a unique flavor to it.
 The streets of the old town were crowded-vendors, merchants and little food stops lined the roads.
 Women wore the traditional Rajasthan saree, with bright greens and pinks as opposed to the more conservative tones seen elsewhere.

 The floating palace is just a couple minutes’ drive from Pink City.
 After leaving the confines of the city walls, we parked the car at a little parking spot opposite a beautiful lake.
 It wasn’t until we walked across the platform that I realized that there was a magnificent palace atop the Man Sagar lake.

 - Amer Palace